Vancouver Island is the perfect place to go camping.

 One of the best kept Vancouver Island camping secrets, volunteer-run Kitty Coleman offers incredible oceanfront camp spots with an unbelievably low price tag.

 There may be less privacy here than at other provincial parks but the amazing Salish Sea views just can’t be beaten.
+Even better still, these fabulous campsites are all available on a first come, first serve basis!

 Besides walking on the beach, it is also possible to fish, swim and admire a huge 500+ year old Douglas Fir tree.

-Kitty Coleman has 65 vehicle-accessible campsites.
+The maximum length of stay at Kitty Coleman is 10 days.
+There is cell service here.
 There are outhouses and potable water taps.

 There is no reservation system, but you can call the caretaker (250 338-1332) to check how many sites are currently available.